Installation & Specifications

 CARE & MAINTENANCE

 - Regular cleaning will prevent dirt and grit from wearing and scratching your floor.
 An electrostatic mop can be used to get rid of loose dirt and dust or you can vacuum (make sure the head won’t scratch your floor).
-Contact us directly for recommendations on cleaning & maintenance.
+Contact us directly for recommendations on cleaning & maintenance as we sell a range of natural cleaning products by Danish company WOCA.

 - Do not under any circumstances use any bleach, ammonia or caustic based cleaners (e.g. regular household cleaners like Domestos and White King) as this can weaken the coating and could cause colour distortion and the high likelihood of staining.